nabinked/NResumeMaker/README.md

 Create the databse using the sql query tables and functions first.

 Check your connection string settings and then run the application through visual studio.

+##Made from scratch.
+No ASP.NET Identity, no Entity Framework.